 - Ocotillo (g) Fourquieria splendens – Ocotillo’s grow as a large shrub with long cane-like spiny stems.
+The most

-bloom from March through June.
+March through June.
 Ocotillo’s prefer rocky and well-drained soil and if properly cared for can live for over 60 years.

-- Parry’s Agaves (h) Agave parryi – Much like the American Agave, it’s an incredibly tough and slow growing
+- Parry’s Agaves (h) Agave parryi – Much like the American Agave, it’s an incredibly tough and slow growing plant.

-full sun.
+sun.
 The flowers of the Parry’s Agave are lovely and fragrant and attractive to bees, butterflies and hummingbirds.

 - Parry’s Penstemon (i) Penstemon species – Very similar to the Firecracker Penstemon.